Submissions

 Copyright Notice

 Authors published in the Journal of Canada's Physician Assistants (JCanPA) retain the copyright of their articles, including all drafts and final published versions.
-By agreeing to post in JCanPA, authors grant the journal the right of first publication and distribution rights of the articles.
-Authors are free to submit their work to other publications besides JCanPA, provided they acknowledge its initial publication in JCanPA.
+By agreeing to publish in JCanPA, authors grant the journal the right of first publication and distribution rights of the articles.

-JCanPA is published online in the public domain, and JCanPA and its sponsors hold no legal responsibility regarding how the public uses these materials.
+JCanPA is published online in the public domain.
+JCanPA and its sponsors hold no legal responsibility regarding how the public uses these materials.
 Please ensure all authors, co-authors, and investigators have read and agree to these terms.

 Privacy Statement